 Commercial dog breeders

 A puppy farm, a.k.a. puppy mill or puppy factory—is a breeding operation for domestic puppies.
-Anywhere between hundreds up to thousands of dogs are distributed to resellers and pet stores.
+Anywhere between hundreds and thousands of dogs are distributed to resellers and pet stores.

 Like battery farmed chickens, the more human resources spent on breeding, the less profitable.
 So dog farmers industrialise the process to the point of horrendous exploitation.